top of page

 If the walk was one that required booking, we will email you with as much notice as possible if it is cancelled.

-You can also check for the latest updates during the Festival by following High Weald AONB Facebook and Twitter channels.
+You can also check for the latest updates during the Festival by following High Weald National Landscape Facebook and X channels.

 bottom of page